ghi-electronics/Docs/fez/accessories.md

 There are thousands of accessories that can be used with the [FEZ](../fez/intro.md).
 However, we have hand picked a few of our favorites and then built the necessary drivers for them.

 Have a list of your own and want to contribute?
-Talk to us, [directly](https://www.ghielectronics.com/contact) on through the [community forum](https://forums.ghielectronics.com/).
+Talk to us, [directly](https://www.ghielectronics.com/contact) or through the [community forum](https://forums.ghielectronics.com/).

 # Adafruit Display Shield
 ---